SLELO PRISM

 Water soldier (Stratiotes aloides) is a submerged perennial aquatic invasive plant native to Europe and northwest Asia.
-In 2008, the only known population in North America was found in the Trent River Ontario, Canada.
-This infestation was likely established by the use of water soldier as an ornamental plant in aquatic gardens.
-Stopping the sale and use of water soldier is imperative to preventing its spread.
+It is known to be present in the Bay of Quinte and the Trent River in Ontario, Canada.
+It was likely established by the use of water soldier as an ornamental plant in aquatic gardens.
+Stopping the sale and use of water soldiers is imperative to preventing their spread.

 Water soldier forms dense mats of floating vegetation that displace native aquatic plants and can alter surrounding water chemistry.
 These mats can also hinder recreational activities such as boating and fishing.
 Swimmers can become injured with cuts from water soldiers’ sharp serrated leaf edges.